jbennie/sugar/doc/src/js/core/SWebComponentMixin.md

 	- componentWillUnmount
 	- componentUnmount
 	- componentDidUnmount
-- **Mount dependencies** : This will allows you to set some promises that havwe to be resolved before mounting the component
+- **Mount dependencies** : This will allows you to set some promises that have to be resolved before mounting the component

 ### Example